Jcode-Official/Jcode-Devlog/devlog.md

 Last revised on May 29, 2025

 © Jcode '25
 Note: This devlog is for Jcode 2.0, not 1.0.
+1.0 was a floop, with Google Blockly.
+That's when I did not find Snap!

 ## JCODE BETA WEBSITE
 04/20/2025: Created the editor demo website hosted on jbluebirdie.neocities.org